Dante-Coleman/hopscan/README.md

 **hopscan** is a personal and educational project created to explore Python programming and concepts in email header analysis, fraud detection, and cybersecurity research.
 This software is provided “**as is**”, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.

 The author makes **no guarantees** regarding the accuracy, reliability, or completeness of the results produced by this program.
-Users are solely responsible for how they interpret or act upon the information generated. **HopScan should not be relied upon as a definitive or automated security solution.**
+Users are solely responsible for how they interpret or act upon the information generated. **hopscan should not be relied upon as a definitive or automated security solution.**

 By using this software, you agree that the author shall **not be held liable** for any damages, losses, or consequences arising from the use or misuse of the program, its outputs, or its data sources.